google/gsocguides/pages/student/20-additional_resources.md

 ## General Resources

-You want to take a look at the Program Rules and Frequently Asked Questions each year to make sure you have a good idea of the rules for the program.
-There's a wealth of information included in the Program Rules and FAQs (and this manual), even for experienced participants.
-You can always find the latest information on the site: <https://g.co/gsoc>
+Take a look at the Program Rules and Frequently Asked Questions to make sure you understand the rules of the program.
+There's also a wealth of information included in the FAQs and this guide, even for experienced participants.
+You can always find the latest information on the program site: <https://g.co/gsoc>

 Additionally, these resources are quite helpful: